Overview of the Steps to Create Guidances

 See the topics:

-6 Get ready to test your orchestration.
+6 Get ready to test your guidance.

 Before each test, you must create up to 3 records that you'll use for testing.
-The records must meet the selection criteria you entered in the orchestration and any other criteria you enter during testing.
+The records must meet the selection criteria you entered in the guidance and any other criteria you enter during testing.

-For example, if your orchestration runs on all opportunities with win probabilities greater than 30 percent, then you can add the condition to select only those with a specific name, such as Test1, for example.
+For example, if your guidance runs on all opportunities with win probabilities greater than 30 percent, then you can add the condition to select only those with a specific name, such as Test1, for example.

 To avoid spamming real customers with automated steps, don't include customer email addresses in the test records.
 Create yourself as a contact instead.